giobuzzo/my_project/README.md

 the models within BNR's modeling suite (https://iiasa.github.io/iBIOM/en/main/), including potential limitations.

 >ANSWER
->The Nitrogen indicators may be used as input of the EPIC model.
+The Nitrogen indicators may be used as input of the EPIC model.<br>
->Potential limitations: the availability of updated SPAM layers.
+Potential limitations: the availability of updated SPAM layers.

 6. Please report any issues you encountered or assumptions that you had to make in order to complete the assignment.